ruben2020/codequery/README.md

 ## How to install it?

 On Windows, EXE setup packages will be provided here: [CodeQuery@sourceforge downloads](https://sourceforge.net/projects/codequery/files/).
 The EXE setup package shall also contain cscope.exe, ctags.exe and the required DLLs.
 So, everything you need is in one package.
-However, [pycscope](https://github.com/portante/pycscope) (optional - only for Python) and [starscope](https://github.com/eapache/starscope) (optional - only for Ruby and Go) are not bundled together with this setup package and need to be installed separately.
+However, [pycscope](https://github.com/portante/pycscope) (optional - only for Python) and [starscope](https://github.com/eapache/starscope) (optional - only for Ruby, Go and Javascript) are not bundled together with this setup package and need to be installed separately.

 On Linux, tar.gz, RPM and Debian package installations will be provided here: [CodeQuery@sourceforge downloads](https://sourceforge.net/projects/codequery/files/).